-A capstone course required for all graduates.
+This is a capstone course required for all graduates.
 The course will examine the great thinkers of the Western world and how they influenced our view of the world.
 Students will learn and use major philosophical terminology and the systems employed to express them.
 Questions concerning the interaction of philosophy with the life of faith will be confronted.
 The student should acquire the ability to express a worldview of effective service amidst cultural plurality and diversity.
-Prerequisite: Senior standing.
-(Every semester)
+Prerequisite: Senior standing (Every semester)

-TM466 Senior Project: Curriculum Design
+TM466 Senior Project: Curriculum Design 2 credits

-Through this course students are exposed to the fundamental issues pertaining to curriculum theory and development.
-The course intends to prepare students to develop and implement an integrated curriculum in church settings.
+This course is for Christian Ministry majors only.
+It exposes students to the fundamental issues pertaining to curriculum theory and development.
+The course prepares students to develop and implement an integrated curriculum in church settings.
 Students work to design a proposed curriculum and critique various existing curricula.
 Emphasis is placed on the development of creative abilities.
-Prerequisite: Senior standing.
-(Fall)
+Prerequisite: Senior standing (Fall)